Anamorphic Speckle Patterns: Fixing DIC for Large Structures

 The Problem with DIC on Large Structures

 Digital Image Correlation (DIC) is a standard tool for measuring deformations in experimental mechanics.
 It works by tracking a random speckle pattern on a surface between images.
-But when you’re measuring large structures like aircraft wings or fuselages, you often can’t position the camera perpendicular to the surface.
+Using the changes in that pattern, we can measure displacements, and compute strains from them, with sub-pixel accuracy.
+But when we measure large structures like aircraft wings or fuselages, we often cannot position the camera perpendicular to the surface.

 The Anamorphic Solution

-The key insight is simple: if you know the camera geometry, you can pre-distort the speckle pattern so it appears uniform to the camera.
+Our key insight is simple: if we know the camera geometry, we can pre-distort the speckle pattern so it appears uniform to the camera.

-Think of it like anamorphic art — the image looks stretched when viewed from certain angles, but appears normal from a specific viewpoint.
-Here, the “anamorphic” speckle pattern is designed to compensate for the camera’s perspective, so the DIC algorithm sees uniform speckles.
+Think of it like anamorphic art: the image looks stretched when viewed from certain angles, but appears normal from a specific viewpoint.
+Here, the anamorphic speckle pattern is designed to compensate for camera perspective, so the DIC algorithm sees uniform speckles.

 How It Works

-1. Geometric model — Known camera position and surface geometry define the perspective transformation
+- Geometric model: Known camera position and surface geometry define the perspective transformation

-2. Pattern generation — A reference speckle pattern is locally transformed according to this transformation
+- Pattern generation: A reference speckle pattern is locally transformed according to this transformation

-3. Physical application — The anamorphic pattern is printed and applied to the test surface
+- Physical application: We print the anamorphic pattern and apply it to the test surface

-4. Standard DIC — No changes to the correlation algorithm; it sees uniform speckles
+- Standard DIC: That’s the neat part!
+No changes to the correlation algorithm, it sees uniform speckles

 Experimental Validation

-The team tested this on a planar target with controlled tilt angles up to 89.7° — extreme grazing angles representative of real aircraft testing scenarios.
+We tested this on a planar target with controlled tilt angles up to 89.7°: extreme grazing angles representative of real aircraft testing scenarios.
+This scenario aims at preparing real in-flight experiments where a camera is fixed on the fuselage close to the wing and is filming the wing throughout the flight.

 Figure 5: Physical setup.
 Wooden boards on variable-height tripods allow controlled tilt angles.
 Stereo cameras mounted on fixed support, large LED panel provides uniform illumination.

-• Consistent uncertainty reduction — The anamorphic pattern consistently reduced matching uncertainty compared to regular patterns
+- Lower matching uncertainty: The anamorphic pattern consistently reduced matching uncertainty compared with regular patterns

-• Improved 3D localization — Better precision in determining 3D positions of surface points
+- Better 3D localization: We obtained more precise 3D positions of surface points

-• Robust to angle changes — Benefits maintained even as camera incidence angles increased
+- Robust behavior at high incidence angles: Benefits were maintained as camera incidence angles increased

 Why This Matters

-• Works with existing DIC equipment — No special cameras or algorithms required
+- Works with existing DIC equipment: No special cameras or new correlation algorithms required

-• Extends measurement range — Enables testing from positions that were previously too distorted for reliable DIC
+- Extends usable measurement configurations: Enables testing from positions that were previously too distorted for reliable DIC

 Next Steps